raspberrypilearning/networking-lessons/lesson-3/lesson.md

 ### One step further

-If you want to take it one step further and observe the communication between the DHCP server and the clients, the following commands can be used *on the client Pis*.
+If you want to take it one step further and observe the communication between the DHCP server and the clients, the following commands can be used on the **client** Pis.

-Firstly, to shut down the Ethernet interface and give back your IP address to the DHCP server enter this command:
+Firstly, to shut down the Ethernet interface and give back your IP address to the DHCP server, enter this command:

 ```bash
 sudo ifdown eth0